Bistard/myOwnBlog/README.md

 # myOwnBlog
-This is my own blog.
+This is my own blog about my photography.